buddhist-uni/buddhist-uni.github.io/_content/articles/college-sexual-assault-survey.md

   - gender
   - sex
   - consent
-  - ethics
 slug: "twenty-three-percent"
 year: 2015
 journal: "CNN"
 ---

-A reminder that sexual violence is prevalent in the human realm, even among the educated, upper classes.
+A reminder that sexual violence is quite prevalent in the human realm, even among the educated, upper classes.